 A meaning-makers navigator

-- Notice how when you handle the contrasts how the sense-maker inside you ask: if, then, or, else.
+- Notice how when you handle the contrasts how the sense-maker inside you asks: if, then, or, else.

-- When dealing with the meaning, we commonly ask why, leading the navigation back to the bottom or the middle to find the answer of how the parts form a whole.
+- When dealing with the meaning, we commonly ask why, leading the navigation back to the bottom or the middle to find the answer to how the parts form a whole.

 The meaning-makers navigator captures how we weave dynamic (emergent) patterns when making the parts meet the desired outcome of what the player should experience or feel.
-Based on an intrinsic motivation mode, the navigator constitutes the base to how you form a gameplay loop from a bottom-up perspective and assembling systems and mechanics.
+Based on an intrinsic motivation mode, the navigator constitutes the base of how you form a gameplay loop from a bottom-up perspective and assemble systems and mechanics.